 The Gerald R. Ford International Airport (GRR), on the eastern-side of Metro Grand Rapids, opened the President Gerald R. Ford Tribute Room on October 17, 2017.
-The Tribute Room will include permanent exhibits on Gerald R. Ford’s life, with the area located pre-security allowing for public access.
-Trustee Peter Secchia worked hand-in-hand with GRR on the completion of the new exhibit.
+The Tribute Room includes permanent exhibits on Gerald R. Ford’s life and is located in the pre-security area allowing for public access.
+President Gerald R. Ford Foundation Trustee Peter Secchia worked hand-in-hand with GRR on the completion of the new exhibit.